Weirder & Weirder: Reception

-Dylan Marshall of music publication the AU Review, in a four-and-a-half star review, called the album "fantastic and contemplative" with a "renewed sense of adventure, joyousness, reflection and awareness", particularly praising the album's messages.
-Noel Mengel of Loud Mouth praised the album as some of the band's best work, writing "the more you play Weirder and Weirder the more it sounds like a greatest hits set".
+Reviewing for The AU Review, Dylan Marshall called the album "fantastic and contemplative" with a "renewed sense of adventure, joyousness, reflection and awareness", particularly praising the album's messages.
+Noel Mengel of Loud Mouth praised Weirder & Weirder as some of the band's best work, writing "the more you play [the album] the more it sounds like a greatest hits set".

+Ellie Robinson from NME said "despite being made in notably dark times, Weirder & Weirder is distinctly upbeat, pillared by lavish soundscapes lacquered in fuzz and reverb, and carried along by shimmery, sun-kissed melodies that beckon copious replays."

 Penultimate single "Stars in My Eyes" has been favoured by various publications to win Triple J's Hottest 100 of 2022, ultimately appearing in number eight in the countdown.
 The album also appeared at number two in Triple J's poll for the top ten albums of 2022, marking the band's seventh appearance on the list, with every prior studio album placing in past polls.